-Exploring the abandoned waterpark in Hue is another day that sneaks in as one of the highlights of my motorbike trip across Vietnam, though it’d be more accurate to give it a place as a highlight from all my travels.
-Maybe it was the company of new extremely talented and creative friends, or maybe it was the thrill of sneaking in to explore somewhere off-limits, but there was something magical about this day in Hue.
-The abandoned waterpark in Hue it no state secret, so finding it isn’t too challenging if you know the special entrance you need to access it via.
-Here’s a guide to exploring Hue’s abandoned waterpark!
+Exploring the abandoned waterpark in Hue sneaks in as one of the highlights of my motorbike trip across Vietnam, though it’d be more accurate to give it a place as a highlight from all my travels.
+Maybe it was the company of talented and creative friends, or maybe it was the thrill of sneaking in to explore somewhere off-limits, but there was something magical about this day in Hue.
+I actually loved it so much that I returned with my sisters on their trip to Vietnam.
+This guide shares all the details for how to find the abandoned waterpark in Hue.

 Exploring the Abandoned Waterpark

-Address: Follow the map above to find the unofficial entrance to the park, where you will be more likely to get in (and for a cheaper bribe).
+📍 Follow the map above to find the entrance to the waterpark

 💰 50k per person + smalls for parking